filecoin-project/lotus/README.md

 * `local:docker`

 The Rust libraries are included in the Filecoin FFI Git submodule, which is part of the `iptestground/oni-buildbase` image.
-If the FFI changes on Lotus, we have to rebuild this image with the `./docker-images/build-buildbase.sh vX` command, where X is the next version (see [Docker images changelog](#docker-images-changelog) below).
+If the FFI changes on Lotus, we have to rebuild this image with the `make build-images` command, where X is the next version (see [Docker images changelog](#docker-images-changelog) below).

 * `local:exec`